There's nothing in your cart yet.

 Related Products: Kiosk Management

-KioWare Kiosk Management consists of two components that work together: the client side kiosk software (KioWare Full for Windows, KioWare Full for Android, and KioWare Classic Full for WIndows) and the browser-based server console (KioWare Server and KioCloud).
-The client side kiosk software runs locally on the machine to secure the device, and the server console is used to manage those secured devices.
+KioWare kiosk management consists of two components that work together.
+The kiosk system software and the browser-based server console.
+The kiosk system software runs locally on the machine to secure the device, and the server console is used to manage those secured devices.

 You can manage client-side KioWare configuration settings from within each device running KioWare; you can also manage your devices as a whole from the server console which is accessible from any device with a browser connected to the internet or an intranet.

 KioWare Kiosk Management offers four major pieces of functionality:

 2) Remote Monitoring

 Let’s dive in and see exactly what you get with KioWare Kiosk Management.

 Starting with device organization, there are three assets viewable from the browser-based server console - the site as a whole, groups, and kiosks.
 At the top, you have a site.
 Within a site, there are groups, and within those groups are your kiosks.